ahamzah003/DataAnalystBootcamp-PowerBI/README.md

 <br/>

 ## Visualization <br/>
-The two-page report was generated on PowerBI with its interactive features.
+The two-page report was generated in PowerBI with its interactive features.
 You may download and open the "survey_dashboard.pbix" file or you can interact with the dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiMDM4Mjc3MTktMjI3Mi00NThhLTkyMGUtZTQwM2Q2MmIxNmJiIiwidCI6IjJjYmNlZTZmLWU1OWYtNGQ3My05NjllLTBlMTg3Mjg5N2VmNyJ9)
 <br>
 <br/>
 ![survey_analysis_dashboard](https://github.com/user-attachments/assets/e6987001-5732-4811-96e0-d41747e54f3c)